mauroservienti/milestone.github.io/_posts/2022-05-11-dotnet-development-on-apple-silicon.md

 Enough talking about the hardware.

-## .NET development

-_2022-04-15 - One week into using macOS and an M1 for .NET Development._
+## _2022-04-15 - One week into using macOS and an M1 for .NET Development._

 Let's start with the easy stuff.
 [JetBrains Rider](https://www.jetbrains.com/rider/) is a joy. .NET 6, runtime and SDK, [are supported on ARM64](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 We can build and execute all .NET projects targeting .NET, including .NET Core.
 Obviously, except for WPF and Windows Forms projects.
 They require Windows anyway.